Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 Attempt 1: Google’s CausalImpact (BSTS)#

-Let’s start with the tool most people reach for: tfp-causalimpact, the Python port of Google’s CausalImpact.
+Let’s start with the tool most people reach for: tfp-causalimpact, the Python port of Google’s CausalImpact [].
 This package uses a Bayesian Structural Time Series (BSTS) model to build a counterfactual from pre-intervention data and project it forward.

 To keep this a fair comparison, we’ll give CausalImpact only the treated unit — no covariates.
 This puts it on equal footing with CausalPy’s ITS: both methods must build a counterfactual from the treated unit’s own time series alone.
+CausalImpact can accept control units as covariates (which would make it a CITS analysis); we leave that for the comparison that follows.

 # Fair comparison: only the treated unit, no covariates